The 2020 Word Was FreedomJan 01, 2021

 In January 2020, I chose a word for the year: Freedom.
-That choice was about freedom from self-doubt, freedom from the noise in my head and the freedom to choose from more options resulting from the first two.
+That choice was about freedom from self-doubt, freedom from the noise in my head, and the freedom to choose from more options resulting from the first two.
 When I think back on that now, I can hear the wish to go back in time.
 I also think, “how quaint.”

 About ten years ago, I experienced freedom from the constant, internal dialogue.
 I had some life-changing experiences that caused me to question everything I thought I knew about myself and the world.
 My reaction was to just sit with what was happening and try to learn from it.
 I adopted a “follow-your-nose” philosophy, which translated meant I was letting the universe speak to me and then responding with what seemed to make sense at the time.
-I was certainly intentional about the life I wanted to live, but my previous “force-of-will” approach to make my carefully chosen goals happen was no longer my mode of operating.
+I was certainly intentional about the life I wanted to live, but my previous “force-of-will” approach to making my carefully chosen goals happen was no longer my mode of operating.

 When I was in this “follow-your-nose” mode, I was braver in my work and work relationships.
 I trusted my instincts in conversations with the executives I worked with to express a concern about a risk I could see, highlighting the implications and potential remedies while not being too attached to the concern.
 While this may seem like normal business conversation, the content was about what I perceived people were feeling and how they were reacting to events.
 This was part of the work I did, but very rarely did I engage in conversations with executives that were this ambiguous and introspective to explore risks and remedies.
 Interpreting human dynamics is a risky space to engage an executive given their influence.
 I might inadvertently cause them pain.
 Leading is very personal.
 I needed to trust myself to handle the conversation in a real yet highly respectful way.
 I also needed to trust my judgment about the executive’s intention and how they would act on what we discussed.
 I approached these conversations with a healthy amount of humility knowing that I could be wrong about the risk.
 I cannot see the full picture.
 No one can.
 My intention was to offer my perspective to see if this triggered something in their perspective that was useful for them and their people.
 Over and over again this proved to be the right thing to do, the right way to serve.
 I knew I was on to something with this new philosophy.